mikegfisher/docs.cucumber.io/content/cucumber/configuration-java.md

 # Type Registry Configuration

 The type registry is used to configure parameter and data table types.

-Cucumber will scan the glue path for a single class implementing `TypeRegistryConfigurer`.
+It can be configured by placing an implementation of `cucumber.api.TypeRegistryConfigurer` on the glue path.

 ```java